AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 This school of thought is less about what job or criteria help in promoting JS and moreso about the social influences on the perceptions of the job characteristics themselves.

-Generally the research supports social information processing as having an affect on job satisfaction, but the methodology of the studies is questionable, and there doesn't seem to be a clear consensus on the correlation with JS.
+Generally the research supports social information processing as having an effect on job satisfaction, but the methodology of the studies is questionable, and there doesn't seem to be a clear consensus on the correlation with JS.

 ## Interdependence